asachui/game-of-life/readme.md

-Basic version of Conway's game of life.
+Basic version of Conway's Game of Life.